CatapanoG/ABMLangBenchmarks/README.md

 ## Model:

-A simple econophysics-like model: agents exchange randomly random sums of money.
+A simple econophysics-like model: random agent pairs exchange random sums of money.

 ## Benchmarking technicque:

 The model is implemented in the same way (as best as I can) across different languages/platforms.
+In this version there is a single class (central register) that holds all the information about the agents.
+Agents themselves call the 'central register' to know and manipulate their holdings.

 ## Results (so far):